-FLOWN availability - The only Apollo-flown Gilette Techmatic razor I've seen sold to-date is the Apollo 12 example in the recent Heritage Space Auction.
+FLOWN availability - The only Apollo-flown shaving utensils I've seen sold to-date are those sold in 2009 at a Heritage Space Auction.

 Unflown availability - The razors used by NASA were unmodified commercial models without any NASA part or serial number stamps.
-Vintage Gillette Techmatic razors identical to those used on the Apollo missions are readily available on eBay for a few dollars.
-A prototype wind-up mechanical razor from the collection of Walt Cunningham is being offered in the upcoming Heritage Space Auction.
+Vintage Gillette Techmatic razors and Wilkinson bonded blade safety razors identical to those used on some Apollo missions are readily available on eBay.

 Charlie Duke's Apollo 16 flown comb